 Telogen Effluvium treatments

 It is important to remember that we can do nothing to prevent the physical shock that can lead to Telogen Effluvium hair loss, however if something controllable such as a poor diet is the contributing factor you should make the necessary adjustments.
 The Simone Thomas hair loss clinic in Bournemouth can find nutritionists to ensure that you have a balanced diet.

 Unfortunately, there are no effective Telogen Effluvium treatments.
 If you are on medication for another issue or illness, then make an appointment with your doctor to discuss an alternative course of action or medication.
 If after time, your hair has not grown back to a satisfactory level your doctor could prescribe minoxidil, which when applied to the scalp may stimulate hair growth.
 If, in the interim of waiting for your hair to grow back your hair loss specialist may be able to offer you hair loss treatments such as scalp microdermabrasion’s, nutritional advice, hair extensions, wigs or hair pieces.

 Once you have established the cause of your Telogen Effluvium hair loss most people will find that within 6-9 months their hair grows back.
 It is important to remember that Telogen Effluvium hair loss is mostly temporary, so once the trigger has been identified it should be easy to rectify.

-For more information on Telogen Effluvium courses, treatments, or to book a hair loss consultation, please get in touch with the Simone Thomas hair loss clinic in Reading, Bournemouth and London.
+For more information on Telogen Effluvium courses, treatments, or to book a hair loss consultation, please get in touch with the Simone Thomas hair loss clinic in Bournemouth.
 Read more about Telogen Effluvium on the hair loss blog!